 The “solar boom” is especially evident in Australia.
 By the end of 2018, the number of Australian households with solar PV installations has reached 2 million – meaning an average of six solar panels are installed per minute across the country.

 In the middle of this growth however, many solar companies are leaving the industry.
-According to the Australian Securities and Investments Commission (ASIC), since 2011, more than 700 solar companies have closed, gone into liquidation or other circumstances that indicate negative trading conditions.
+Unfortunately since 2011, more than 750 solar companies have closed, gone into liquidation or other circumstances that indicate negative trading conditions.
 This leads to an epidemic of installed systems where the retailer is no longer around.
 These systems are referred to as ‘orphaned’ systems, and currently there is between 480,000 to 600,000 orphaned systems on roofs in Australia.

 In a clearly flourishing industry, how is it possible that an alarming number of solar companies are going into liquidation?

 If worse comes to worst and a solar company declares bankruptcy, it can often come down to their approach towards their failing products.
 Cheap prices may lure customers in, but what lies beneath are inadequate business practices and poor management.
 Reports suggest that solar companies go into liquidation when they repeatedly face claims due to poor workmanship, product malfunction or failure and are unable to rectify these.

 Even with warranties, there are cases where the manufacturers will not honor them.
 When a company tries to overlook consumer claims repeatedly, the liabilities stack up – more so if they are cheap, low-quality panels.
 Cheaper panels fail much faster and with the number of solar installations happening in Australia, a company could be left with hundreds of failed system components at one time if not dealt with correctly.